-In 2007, IDF Europe continued to develop its activities in the area of European Union (EU) affairs, building on the successful work carried out over the past few years.
-Its significant presence at the European Health Forum in Gastein (where we led two workshops on pressing issues in diabetes), the continued engagement with the European Parliament through the Diabetes Working Group and its successful outreach to the Commission's on the legislative proposal on Food Information to Consumers (Food Labelling) are just a few examples of the work which IDF Europe has carried out over the last 12 months.
+In 2008, IDF Europe continued to develop its activities in the area of European Union (EU) affairs, building on the successful work carried out over the past few years.
+The continued engagement with the European Parliament through the Diabetes Working Group and its successful outreach to the Commission's on the legislative proposal on Food Information to Consumers (Food Labelling, IDF's position was reflected in the relevant Commission report) are just a few examples of the work which IDF Europe has carried out over the last 12 months.

-IDF Europe's primary EU policy objective remains to drive the development of an EU strategy for diabetes - specifically, an EU Council Recommendation on Diabetes Prevention, Early Diagnosis and Control.
-In order to make progress in the development of EU health policy on diabetes, the Board recognized that it must continue to engage with the EU's institutions, diabetes and other health-related stakeholder groups, while leveraging existing (and future) opportunities to raise the profile of diabetes at EU level.
+IDF Europe's primary EU policy objective: to drive the development of an EU strategy for diabetes - specifically, an EU Council Recommendation on Diabetes Prevention, Early Diagnosis and Control was discussed with other stakeholders.
+In order to make progress in the development of EU health policy on non communicable diseases such as diabetes, the Board recognized that it must continue to engage with the EU's institutions, diabetes and other health-related stakeholder groups, while leveraging existing (and future) opportunities to raise the profile of non communicable diseases at EU level.